 Discharge time is 10am, please consult with the Nurse Unit Manager if you require an extension.

 There is a variety of accommodation from luxury to budget within a short drive or walking distance from the Prince of Wales Private Hospital in the suburbs of Coogee and Randwick.
+Be sure to enquire about a hospital discount.

 Prince of Wales Private Hospital is recognised by all major health funds that will reimburse treatment costs depending on your level of coverage.